There are different types of treatment for children with non-Hodgkin lymphoma.

 Four types of standard treatment are used:

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid (intrathecal chemotherapy), an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas.
 Intrathecal chemotherapy may be used to treat childhood non-Hodgkin lymphoma that has spread, or may spread, to the brain.
-When used to prevent spread to the brain, it is called CNS prophylaxis.
+When used to prevent cancer from spreading to the brain, it is called central nervous system (CNS) sanctuary therapy or CNS prophylaxis.
+Intrathecal chemotherapy is given in addition to chemotherapy by mouth or vein.
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

 Intrathecal chemotherapy.
 Anticancer drugs are injected into the intrathecal space, which is the space that holds the cerebrospinal fluid (CSF, shown in blue).
 There are two different ways to do this.
 One way, shown in the top part of the figure, is to inject the drugs into an Ommaya reservoir (a dome-shaped container that is placed under the scalp during surgery; it holds the drugs as they flow through a small tube into the brain).
 The other way, shown in the bottom part of the figure, is to inject the drugs directly into the CSF in the lower part of the spinal column, after a small area on the lower back is numbed.